Weile-Zheng/CL-Productivity/README.md

 # sstool

 When creating contents or providing snapshot illustrations of a project, screenshots are oftenly used.
 However, the default screenshot names and directory of output for macOS is often hard to work with.
-Sstool is a simply script that could help organize these screen shot files.
+Sstool is a simple script that could help organize these screen shot files.

 ### Usage